gruns/blagoblag/content/drafts/why-crypto.rst

   thing.
 * You shouldn't need to be a cryptography expert to use it, our documentation should equip you to make the right decisions.
+* Thinks which are dangerous should be **obviously** dangerous, not subtly dangerous.
 * Put our users' safety and security above all else.

 I'm very proud of our work so far.
 You can find `our documentation online`_.